SanielSchmidt/SanielSchmidt/README.md

 - 👋 Hi, I’m @SanielSchmidt
-- 👀 I’m interested in everything which is intersting ;).
-- 🌱 I’m currently learning penCV in Python and how to program an own application.
+- 🌱 I'm currently learning how to use artificial intelligence in practice by working on a project.
-- 💞️ I’m looking to collaborate on my own.
-- 📫 How to reach me saniel-simon@outook.de
+- 📫 How to reach me: saniel-simon@outook.de

 <!---
 SanielSchmidt/SanielSchmidt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.